sizovs/boring-stack/README.md

 SERVER_IP=<IP address of your Hetzner VPS> task deploy
 ```

-🎉 Your app should be publicly available via HTTPS on your custom domain or via <server ip>.nip.io.
+🎉 Your app should be publicly available via HTTPS on your custom domain or via `<server ip>.nip.io`.

 # Running an app locally
 ```